 Sales promoters must have excellent communication and listening skills, as well as an observational spirit and selling abilities.
 This position does not require a higher education degree.

 Sales promoters are in charge of carrying out tactical aspects of a marketing strategy in order to meet key performance indicators or goals.

 In a retail store, sales promoters are brand sales representatives.
 A product manufacturer or brand hires and deploys in-store promoters on the shop floor to increase sales.
 Sales promoters must maximise company profits while also broadening the scope of the business.

 A sales promoter is also responsible for setting sales goals and then working towards meeting them in the long run.

 Sales Product consistently seeks new product knowledge to act as an expert for the customer.
 They provide honest and confident feedback to customers regarding merchandise style and fit.

-As effective as in store promoters are, you need a good representative to promote the product, as they are your best advocate.
+As effective as in-store promoters are, you need an experienced representative to promote the product, as they are your most effective advocate.

 Here we will address the training aspects that make a good sales promoter.

 - Have a deep insight into the product